 If you or someone you know is struggling with an opioid addiction, talking to a professional counselor about the drugs can help.
 Today, more people than ever before are suffering with the negative effects of these highly addictive medications.

 So, take any warning signs of opioid misuse seriously.
 They may include physical dependence, constipation, changes in the eyes, nausea, low libido, pain sensitivity, slurred speech and even shallow breathing.
-And please, talk to a trained counselor if you are worried about someone you care about, before it’s too late.
+And please, talk to a trained counselor if you are worried about someone you care about in 2023, before it is too late.

 - National Institute on Drug Abuse.
 Opioid Overdose Crisis.
 3 2018.